 All the products that I use to make this scrub are all organic/raw/natural.
 Some of the ingredients are a little more pricey than usual, due to a number of essential oils.
-However, it is completely worth it because in the long run it is more economical to make a product specifically for you that yu know will work rather than spend countless dollars on store bought cleansers that do not work or cause side effects.
+However, it is completely worth it because in the long run it is more economical to make a product specifically for you that you know will work rather than spend countless dollars on store-bought cleansers that do not work or cause side effects.

 This scrub will last you a long time and do wonders for the skin when used twice or three times a week.
-It is also a great compliment to a DIY 15min In Shower facial.
-No that I have efficiently babbled about exfoliating and the amazing recipe I am about to share with you beauties, let's go ahead and jump right in on how to make this skin-saving facial scrub!
+It is also a great compliment to a DIY, 15 minute in-shower facial.
+Now that I have efficiently babbled about exfoliating and the amazing recipe I am about to share with you beauties, let's go ahead and jump right in on how to make this skin-saving facial scrub!

 Before we get started let's gather all the ingredients and tools we are going to need to mask this quick and simple scrub.
 We'll start with tools first!